Articles

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as a pullback resistance that aligns with the 78.6% Fibonacci projection, indicating a potential level where price could face selling pressure.
+Supporting reasons: Identified as a pullback support that aligns with the 161.8% Fibonacci retracement, indicating a potential level where the price could stabilize once more.

 Potential Direction: Bullish